martinbjeldbak/self-hosted/README.md

 - [ ] Use docker secrets over environment files
 - [ ] Make all services work over HTTPS
 - [ ] Setup [tautulli](https://tautulli.com/)
+- [ ] Consider how to back up Jackett config
+- [ ] Consider how to back up Radarr config
+- [ ] Consider how to back up Sonarr config